gphilipp/streaming-applications-gitops/README.md

 # streaming-applications-gitops

-_NOTE: this is loosely inspired from the [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example) template by the Flux Community._

 In this exercise, we're going to see how to deploy and run a Kafka streaming application on Kubernetes using the GitOps approach.

 You will:
-1. Create a local Kubernetes cluster
+1. Create a local Kubernetes cluster.
-2. Install the FluxCD GitOps tool
+2. Install the FluxCD GitOps tool.
-3. Write and package a simple kafka producing application
+3. Build and package a simple kafka producing application.
-4. Deploy this application by just committing code to GitHub
+4. Deploy this application by just committing code to GitHub.

 You need:
-- A Confluent Cloud cluster (the Staging cluster you provisioned in the previous hands on exercise will do)
+- A Confluent Cloud cluster (the Staging cluster you provisioned in the previous hands-on exercise will do)
 - A GitHub account
 - [Homebrew](https://brew.sh)

 ### Install Kind

-We're going to need a Kubernetes cluster to deploy FluxCD to and to run our application.
+We're going to need a Kubernetes cluster to deploy FluxCD and run our application.
 If you don't already have a Kubernetes cluster to play with, you can create one with [Kind](https://kind.sigs.k8s.io).

 Once you have Homebrew installed, just run: